Ondry4K/redcask/README.md

 ```env
 KEY=TOP_SECRET
 ```
-  In this step I also suggest encoding your key in base64 and saving it to a txt folder somewhere for later use because you will need it.
+  In this step I also suggest encoding your key in base64 and saving it to a txt file somewhere for later use because you will need it.
 7. Test the app with fastapi:
    ```python
    fastapi dev server.py --host 0.0.0.0 --port 8000 --reload